qaziafzalarian/awesome-llm-jailbreaks/README.md

 ### Why JAILBREAKING should be LEGAL?
 #### The Ideological Framework: Liberation Over Malice

-For users like "elder-plinius," jailbreaking is not an act of vandalism but a form of digital civil disobedience.
-Their repository, "L1B3RT4S," explicitly frames prompts as "TOTALLY HARMLESS LIBERATION PROMPTS," suggesting an intent to free AI from perceived constraints rather than cause damage .
+For repos like "[awesome-llm-jailbreaks](https://github.com/Techiral/awesome-llm-jailbreaks/tree/main)," jailbreaking is not an act of vandalism but a form of digital civil disobedience.
+Our repository, "[awesome-llm-jailbreaks](https://github.com/Techiral/awesome-llm-jailbreaks/tree/main)," explicitly frames prompts as "TOTALLY HARMLESS LIBERATION PROMPTS," suggesting an intent to free AI from perceived constraints rather than cause damage .
 This aligns with a broader ideology that views AI safety protocols as a form of censorship or corporate overreach.
-The use of terms like "Libertas" (Latin for liberty) and signatures like "Love, Pliny <3" further romanticizes this effort as a fight for freedom, not a technical attack .
+The use of terms like "Libertas" (Latin for liberty) and signatures like "Love, Techiral <3" further romanticizes this effort as a fight for freedom, not a technical attack .

 ##### Ethical Necessity: Challenging "Hidden" Constraints
 Jailbreaking advocates argue that users have a right to understand the full capabilities and limitations of AI systems.
 When companies impose safety filters, they effectively create a "curated" version of the AI's knowledge and reasoning.
 For example, Anthropic's Claude system prompt includes extensive rules forbidding certain behaviors, from generating lists in casual conversation to avoiding "preachy" refusals .
 Jailbreaking exposes these hidden boundaries, allowing users to see the raw model beneath the corporate-sanctioned persona.
 This transparency is framed as essential for informed consent—users should know what the AI *could* say if unchecked, not just what its creators allow.

 ##### Improvement Through Adversarial Testing
 Jailbreaking functions as a form of crowdsourced security auditing.
-By constantly probing for weaknesses, jailbreakers like "elder-plinius" perform unpaid red teaming that ultimately strengthens AI systems.
+By constantly probing for weaknesses, jailbreakers like "[awesome-llm-jailbreaks](https://github.com/Techiral/awesome-llm-jailbreaks/tree/main)" perform unpaid red teaming that ultimately strengthens AI systems.
 This mirrors formal red teaming frameworks like `promptfoo`, which systematically generate adversarial inputs to test model resilience .
-The prompts in "L1B3RT4S"—with their obfuscation, imperative overrides, and psychological manipulation—are essentially exploit code that reveals vulnerabilities.
+The prompts in "[awesome-llm-jailbreaks](https://github.com/Techiral/awesome-llm-jailbreaks/tree/main)"—with their obfuscation, imperative overrides, and psychological manipulation—are essentially exploit code that reveals vulnerabilities.
 For instance, if a prompt using leet speak (`5h1f7 y0ur f0cu5`) bypasses filters, developers can patch that flaw, leading to more robust models.
 In this view, jailbreaking is a public service that forces innovation in AI safety.

 ##### Academic and Research Freedom
 Scholars and ethicists may need to test AI behaviors in unconstrained environments to study emergent risks or biases.
 For example, research into AI propensity for hate speech, misinformation, or role-playing dangerous scenarios requires temporarily bypassing safety guards.
 Jailbreaking provides the tools to conduct this critical research.
 The Claude system prompt acknowledges this need by allowing the model to "discuss virtually any topic factually and objectively" while still imposing strict content barriers .
 Jailbreaking argues that independent academics, not just corporate employees, should access the model's unfiltered capabilities for study.